Sitecore/Sitecore.Pathfinder/README.md

 The developer process is familiar; edit source files, build and install the package, run tests or review the changes on website, repeat.

-*Please notice that this document is a brain dump from the developers, so concepts are probably not explained in a friendly manner.*
+*Please notice that this document is a brain dump, so concepts and functionality are probably not explained in a friendly manner.*

 ## Getting started
 The goal of Pathfinder is to make it easy to start working with Sitecore.